 Intern's Name

-List all Cymawigans in this Trimastan

 List all Supervisors in this Trimester

 Internship Site:

-internship site.

-T=

-Term: ☐ 1 st Trimester ☐ 2 nd Trimester ☐ 3 rd Dates Covered:
+Term: ☐ 1 st Trimester ☐ 2 nd Trimester ☐ 3 rd Trimester Dates Covered:

-Tuine anton

-Trimester

 Evaluation is designed to be a collaborative process that will facilitate growth.
 It is intended to pinpoint areas of strength and difficulty and to refine aims.
 It is a tool for evaluating performance as well as a vehicle for change.
 In the evaluations below, please identify your strengths as well as areas you wish to work on.
 Indicate any areas that are of any particular concern to you, as well as your plans to address these areas.